-12.5 Upon successful conclusion of the Special Majority Vote, the Open Project Administrator must give public written notice thereof, which constitutes approval, and thereafter will publish the Project Specification to the OASIS Library.
+13.5 Upon successful conclusion of the Special Majority Vote, the Open Project Administrator must give public written notice thereof, which constitutes approval, and thereafter will publish the Project Specification to the OASIS Library.

-12.6 Licensing.
-Project Specifications bear the license rights and covenants provided for each contribution included there, as evidenced by the relevant repositories' Applicable License(s) and the CLAs, as well as the Specification NonAssertion Covenant.
+13.6 Licensing.
+Project Specifications bear the license rights and covenants provided for each contribution included there, as evidenced by the relevant repositories' Applicable License(s) and the CLAs, as well as the Specification Non-Assertion Covenant.
 Project Specifications may bear more than one Applicable License, when composed from Releases or Group Releases from multiple Project Repositories that have different Applicable Licenses.

-12.7 Implementations of all kinds are welcome (partial or complete; prototype, proof-of-concept, example, model, or reference implementations), provided that PGBs may not designate any single implementation of a Project Specification as exclusive or privileged.
+13.7 Implementations of all kinds are welcome (partial or complete; prototype, proof-of-concept, example, model, or reference implementations), provided that PGBs may not designate any single implementation of a Project Specification as exclusive or privileged.